johngage/critical-infrastructure/README.md

-# Wowchemy's Online Course Template for Hugo
+# Developing broad support for rapid changes to strengthen critical infrastructure
 The **Online Course Template** empowers you easily create an online course or coaching business with our customizable yet simple all-in-one [**Wowchemy Website Builder**](https://wowchemy.com/) for [Hugo](https://github.com/gohugoio/hugo).

 [Check out the latest demo](https://hugo-online-course.netlify.app/) of what you'll get in less than 10 minutes, or [view the showcase](https://wowchemy.com/user-stories/).